Bob Lilley (British Army soldier): Later life

-Post-war, Lilley continued to serve with the SAS, including at least two operational tours in Malaya, his parent unit changing to the South Staffordshire Regiment.
-Prior to taking his discharge in 1958 he served seven years with 21 Special Air Service Regiment.
 After his service Lilley retired to Folkestone, Kent and set up a Guest house where many of his old SAS comrades would come and enjoy spending many a happy weekend reminiscing.
 Lilley died in August 1981 at the age of 67 in Folkestone, Kent.
 His funeral on 21 August 1981 was attended by Colonel David Stirling and other surviving notables from the SAS originals of 'L' Detachment 1st SAS.